bitfinexcom/dazaar/README.md

 Emitted when the seller is fully ready and has loaded it's keypair

+#### `seller.discoveryKey`

+A hash of the sellers public key that can be used for discovery purposes.

 #### `seller.key`

 The public key of this seller.
 Needed to buy the data.